 Reflecting the basic American values of hard work, personal responsibility, caring for family and neighbors, prudent management and respect for dignity and independence, Social Security gives expression to the principle “we are all in it together.”

-The team at Sonyia Byrd encourages you to contact a GMYD attorney if you are denied at any level of a Social Security claim.
-They will represent clients at all levels, including litigation for you at the hearing before the administrative law judge.
-They have a 90% plus success rate with Social Security claims, since Sonyia Byrd takes the time to specially prepare her clients for their hearings.
+The staff at Attorney Sonyia Byrd encourages you to contact GetMoneyYouDeserve.com if you are denied at any level of a Social Security claim.
+Attorney Sonyia Byrd will represent clients at all levels, including litigation for you at the hearing before the administrative law.
+They have a 90% plus success rate with Social Security claims, since Attorney Sonyia Byrd takes the time to specially prepare her clients for their hearings.

 What is the Social Security Disability Claim Process?